-Many moʻolelo, or traditional stories, describe the consequences of kanaka not caring for the land.
+Many mo'olelo, or traditional stories, describe the consequences of kanaka not caring for the land.
 These stories describe the destruction of land belonging to the greedy, or those who were not mindful of their kuleana.
-Other moʻolelo, such as those from the Kaʻū distict on Hawaiʻi Island, speak of how fish dwindled in areas where over-fishing took place due to greed.
+Other mo'olelo, such as those from the Ka'ū distict on Hawai'i Island, speak of how fish dwindled in areas where over-fishing took place due to greed.

-A more contemporary example might be a young teacher in a teacher orientation and induction program called Kahua, which is offered by the Hawaiʻi Department of Education in collaboration with Kamehameha Schools.
-One participant, who recently moved to Hawaiʻi from New York, was grateful to experience such a strong sense of place for Hawaiʻi.
-Having been affectionately exposed to ʻIke Honua through a kupuna mentor, she recalled her lack of connection to New York and expressed hope she could one day discover her personal connection to that place and foster connections to that place for her students.
-This is how personal, life-sustaining relationships between kanaka and honua may thrive in the future.
+A more contemporary example might be a young teacher in a teacher orientation and induction program called Kahua, which is offered by the Hawai'i Department of Education in collaboration with Kamehameha Schools.
+One participant, who recently moved to Hawai'i from New York, was grateful to experience such a strong sense of place for Hawai'i.
+Having been affectionately exposed to 'Ike Honua through a kupuna mentor, she recalled her lack of connection to New York and expressed hope she could one day discover her personal connection to i ka 'āina.

-Ola ke kanaka i ka 'āina.
+Ola ke kanaka